Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Geological Setting and Sedimentary Basins in Poland

 \subsection{Major Sedimentary Basins}

-The dynamic interplay between tectonic activity and sedimentary processes has intricately defined four major sedimentary basins in Poland, each distinguished by its complex geodynamic history and evolving geological characteristics.
-Figure \ref{fig:F7_basins} shows that these basins not only display unique sedimentary sequences but also present significant potential for both geoenergy exploitation and carbon sequestration initiatives.
-Their intricate geological features, formed through episodes of tectonic upheaval and sediment deposition, underscore the need for meticulous and tailored exploration programs.
-Such evaluations are crucial to unlocking each basin's full resource potential, advancing sustainable energy strategies, and contributing to Poland's efforts to mitigate the impacts of climate change through effective carbon management.
+Poland's four major sedimentary basins, shaped by the interplay of tectonic activity and sedimentary processes, are defined by distinct geodynamic histories and geological characteristics (Fig. \ref{fig:F7_basins}).
+These basins exhibit unique sedimentary sequences, offering significant potential for geoenergy exploitation and carbon sequestration.
+Their complex geological features, formed through tectonic upheaval and sediment deposition, necessitate tailored exploration programs to unlock their full resource potential.
+Such assessments are crucial for advancing sustainable energy strategies and supporting Poland's efforts to mitigate climate change through effective carbon management.